cryptr-auth/cryptr-angular/projects/cryptr/cryptr-angular/README.md

 # CryptrAngular

-For more See our [related live Doc](https://cryptr-doc-develop.onrender.com/docs/sdks/angular/introduction)
+For more See our [Angular Getting started](https://docs.cryptr.co/docs/getting-started/single-page-applications/angular/authentication)

 <!-- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6. -->